Constructor

 applet :string

-If app runs in applet mode, this will be the applet's name.
+If app runs in applet mode, this will be the current applet's name.
+Otherwise, it will be undefined.
+See applet for details.

 - string